tomasproanop/celestial-bodies-db-fcc/README.md

-# celestial-bodies-db-fcc
+# Celestial Bodies Databas - freeCodeCamp
-Celestial Bodies Database - Relational Databases Project from freeCodeCamp Curriculum
+This project is required for the Relational Databases Certification from freeCodeCamp.